 Recipe For Success For Indie Published Books

 4) Publish quickly - note that I didn't say "write quickly," although writing quickly is a keen skill.
 I recommend learning it.
 You can pre-write all three books before you publish - that's totally fine - but when you set out to start publishing, get the books out there.
-No more than the 90-day window for pre-orders between books.
-If you have to have a longer-than-90-day-gap in between "rounds" of releases that's okay - three books will get you started, and while those are releasing, write the next round.
+Every 90 days is great.
+Every month is better (especially in romance) - that keeps something on the Hot New Releases list (hopefully), which lasts for 30days.
+Six months between releases is the longest you want to go.
+Look at your genre and see how frequently the top sellers release.
+If you have to have a longer-than-six-month-gap in between "sets of three" releases that's okay - three books will get you started, and while those are releasing, write the next set of three.
 If you normally write 200k doorstop books, that might seem an impossible task.
 Consider writing shorter books... just make sure you're still doing Step #0 and not just chopping up novels to sell them off for parts.

 And that's pretty much it.
 (Hahahaha!
 Just kidding - there's WAY more to it than that.
 But these are the essentials that are easy to miss in all the minutia.)

-Note that there's no mention of social media and very little mention of marketing (I would say getting review copies is marketing and having a free book is marketing).
+Note that there's no mention of social media and very little mention of marketing (I would say review copies are marketing and 5 day free runs are marketing; also buying advertising at launch and during your free runs).
 Things like having a great cover, having a well formatted book, having a well-written blurb (not to mention book)... these are all things you should already either know (or you can learn how to do that in my Indie Author Survival Guide).